cap-js/mcp-server/README.md

 ## Usage

 Configure your MCP Client (Cline, Codex, opencode, etc.) to use the server with command `cds-mcp`.
-For up-to-date documentation, you can either use an API docs provider, like `context7`, or let the LLM use the tool `search_cap_docs`.
+For up-to-date documentation, you can either use an API docs provider, like `context7`, or let the LLM use the tool `search_cap_docs`, as provided by this mcp server.

 The library ID for CAP in `context7` is `/context7/cap_cloud_sap`.